csalzano/exfil/README.md

 # exfil

-Bash scripting that extracts production WordPress databases and updates their local versions in my computer.
+Bash scripting that extracts production WordPress websites and updates their local versions in my computer.
 Requires bash version 5.

 ## How to Use